 - Kathy Wagner - Guest Services Manager

 - My Contribution: My job is to manage the operations so that no matter where people are from they receive the same quality care and support.
-In a sense, Kathy says, her job is easy, "Our staff and volunteers are so awesome.
-Everyone jumps when they see something that needs to be done."
-Kathy knows the statistics: Kathy' s House guests and patients come 50 miles away or more, many from Green Bay or Chicago.
+In a sense, my job is easy, our staff and volunteers are so awesome.
+Everyone jumps when they see something that needs to be done.
+The statistics show Kathy' s House guests and patients come from 50 miles away or more, many from Green Bay or Chicago.
 Most are from the Midwest but many travel longer distances.
 More than 16,000 people have stayed at Kathy's House since 2001.
 Patients and guests have traveled to 103rd Street in Wauwatosa from 48 states as well as a number of foreign countries.

-- My Background: Kathy has been part of the team since 2012.
-And she's lost track of the number of "miracles" she's seen since then, but it's more than she ever would have imagined.
+- My Background: I have been part of the team since 2012.
+And I've lost track of the number of "miracles" I've seen since then, but it's more than I ever would have imagined.

-- The Best Part: Kathy says that for her, it's the understanding (learned over time) that sometimes a simple hug has the power to make all the difference in the world.
+- The Best Part: For me, it's the understanding (learned over time) that sometimes a simple hug has the power to make all the difference in the world.

 - Marie Grevsmuehl - Manager, Event Planning

 - My Contribution: I think about all the small parts and pieces that must come together in planning Kathy's House events.
-Marie is a master of details.
+These events are our main fundraising opportunities.
+The details matter.
 There are events for a few people or for 400.
-The annual Gala, Golf Outing and other special occasions are among the events that she thinks about, making sure everything is in place and at just the right time.
+The annual Gala, Golf Outing and other special occasions are among the events that I manage, making sure everything is in place and at just the right time.

-- My Background: Marie began at Kathy's House in November 2013, serving as a volunteer.
-Marie has been a salaried member of the Kathy's House team since July 2016.
+- My Background: I began at Kathy's House in November 2013, serving as a volunteer.
+I joined the Kathy's House team officially in July 2016.

-- The Best Part: Marie's background includes training as a social worker.
-The best part of her job is that she's able to use her training and background to help make the lives of patients and families as comfortable as possible during a very challenging period in their lives.
-Caring about people and doing what she can to help them is extremely rewarding.
+- The Best Part: My background includes training as a social worker.
+The best part of my job is that I'm able to use my training and background to help make the lives of patients and families as comfortable as possible during a very challenging period in their lives.
+Caring about people and doing what I can to help them is extremely rewarding.